-- Employment/Business Stability: For many lenders, salaried individuals should have at least two years of total working experience in order to be eligible for home loan.
+- Employment/Business Stability: For many lenders, salaried individuals should have at least two years of total working experience in order to be eligible for a home loan.
 In case of self-employed individuals, the business should run for at least 3 years.

-- Debt-to-Income Ratio: To be eligible for home loan, the percentage of current financial liabilities with respect to the income should not cross 50% mark.
+- Debt-to-Income Ratio: To be eligible for a home loan, the percentage of current financial liabilities with respect to the income should not cross the 50% mark.
 This is so because a higher debt-to-income ratio would mean that a major proportion of the salary or income is going into paying off existing debts, thus increasing the risk of defaulting in future.
-Therefore, if debt-to-income ratio is more than the mark, then lenders might not approve the loan.
+Therefore, if the debt-to-income ratio is more than the mark, then lenders might not approve the loan.

 - Property Details: Lenders also assess the age and location of the property.
 Your lender might reject your loan application if the remaining years of your property till the end of loan tenure is less than your lender’s standards.
-They might also reject the application, if the location of the property does not fall within the geographical limits defined by the lender.
+They might also reject the application if the location of the property does not fall within the geographical limits defined by the lender.

-- Down payment: As per RBI’s guidelines, the LTV ratio for home loan cannot exceed 90% of the property’s value.
-This implies that you will have to pay a certain amount as down payment to buy the home.
+- Down payment: As per RBI’s guidelines, the LTV ratio for a home loan cannot exceed 90% of the property’s value.
+This implies that you will have to pay a certain amount as a down payment to buy the home.
 Contributing more towards down payment helps reduce the loan amount and the LTV ratio, thereby, increasing overall home loan eligibility.

 How to Enhance Home Loan Eligibility

 - Improve credit score: Credit score is the reflection of how well the debt has been handled.
 Maintaining credit utilisation ratio below 40% and paying credit card bills and loan EMIs in time show responsible credit behaviour.
-Such behaviour when practised regularly leads to a good credit score, which further improves the chance of loan approval and of getting better loan rates.
+Such behaviour, when practised regularly, leads to a good credit score, which further improves the chance of loan approval and of getting better loan rates.
 A poor credit score, on the other hand, might make you pay higher home loan interest rates or lead to loan rejection.
-Therefore, higher the score, the better it is.
+Therefore, the higher the score, the better it is.
 Adopting regular and disciplined usage of credit cards can help to build a strong credit score.